 The capture of Latias.
 He caught her, a Level 50 Pokémon at full health, with a Nest Ball.
 The chance of that happening is 0.4%.

-And his capture of Groudon before that also counts as it had been caught under very similar conditions.
+His capture of Groudon before that counts as it had been caught under very improbable conditions.

 Mind Screw: The gravity of some planets in the Super Luigi Galaxy playthrough fell into this for him.

 In episode 17 of his Pikmin 2 Let's Play, his brain was broken as a result of a red Pikmin randomly dying shortly after being plucked from the ground.
 After the boss was dead.
-And there was nothing else to kill the Pikmin in the room *
+And there was nothing else to kill the Pikmin in the room note The Pikmin fell victim to a rare glitch where collision pushed it through a wall; when this happens, the game kills them to avoid freaking out trying to fix the issue.

 He invokes this in one episode of Super Luigi Galaxy where he says something, then says he's going to get a lot of comments about it because viewers will pause the video and comment then continue the video and hear him say this and get their minds blown.